echotrade-app/whitepaper/README.md

 #### ECTA Profit sharing

 1. When the Baskets accumulate profits, they use their constant properties to deduct a portion of the gained profit from the SuperAdmin account, which corresponds to the ECTA address.
-2. ECTA gathers profits from each Basket and allocates them among ECTA holders who have staked their tokens.
+2. ECTA gathers profits from each Basket and allocates them among ECTA holders who have locked their tokens.
 3. Each holder's share of the profits can be withdrawn at any time, providing them with the flexibility to access their earnings.

 #### Withdraw